avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

 Domemaster3D Stereo Lens Shader for Maya x64 and 3DS Max x64
-Version 1.4 B9 - Dec 9, 2013
+Version 1.4 B10 - Dec 27, 2013

 About This Shader
 ---------------------
 The Domemaster Stereo lens shader is a custom mental ray shader that creates a stereoscopic 3D fisheye image.
 The lens shader provides advanced controls to optimize the viewing experience for stereoscopic dome renderings.

 The shader collection also supports fulldome 2D rendering using either the DomeAFL_FOV shader, the DomeAFL_WxH shader, or the "Center" camera option in the DomeAFL_FOV_Stereo shader.
+Latitude Longitude rendering (also known as spherical or equirectangular output) is supported with the help of the latlong_lens shader.

 The Maya Domemaster3D shelf has buttons for the following features: